FAILURE TO UNDERSTAND THE RULES

 The following test was conducted using a stock Avalon Diamond GT, which is a two-tube blow-back paintball gun.
 The purpose of the test was to check the differences in velocity consistency when using a standard vertical bottle set-up, a 6-stage expansion chamber, and a regulator.
 Every effort was made to keep the parameters as close as possible during the test.
 The three steps of the test were performed back to back, using and the same brand/batch paintballs.
 A standard 12 ounce Co2 tank was used (no anti-siphon tube), and both the expansion chamber and regulator were used in the vertical bottle position, and fed from a standard bottom-line adapter secured to the grip frame.

 The photos on this page were taken at Wayne’s World of Paintball in Ocala, Florida during several different 24-hour scenario events.
-After doing a number of these, I can say that large scale scenario games are definitely what I prefer to play.
+After doing a number of these, I can say that large scale scenario games are definitely what I prefer to play, unlike the smaller group games.
 There’s a certain sense of adventure in big scenario games that has slowly disappeared from the rec-ball scene over the last decade.
 The games are usually held on relatively large fields, offer a multitude of smaller styles of games within a game, and more opportunities to make an impact.
 In scenario games, a player can successfully use styles of play that are simply ineffective in recreational or tournament ball.
 They also offer a chance to meet and play paintball with a bunch of really cool people.
 Many of the scenario regulars I’ve met are people burnt out on “regular” paintball and are there because they want a unique playing experience.
 Overall, they tend to be a lot less concerned about absolute victory, and much more interested in how the game is played.
 This results in a great attitude toward the game, and lots of fun.

 To put it mildly, scenario games are all about variety, and with 24-hour events, offer a LOT of playing time.
 The scenarios of the game can be based on anything from historic military battles to science fiction stories.
 A lot of them are what is referred to as “mission oriented”.
 The format is somewhat reminiscent of military war games, in that both teams have a number of “missions” they must accomplish, and points are awarded accordingly.
 Missions may vary from holding a strategic point for a given period of time, to destroying an objective, to recovering a specific object.
 In most cases, the elimination of opposing players does not count for points.
 Rather than having a direct, simple objective like recreational games, scenarios are more complex, and require a consideration of strategy for success.
 Many times two opposing platoons on different missions may see each other and choose not to engage in a prolonged battle for fear of not getting the assigned mission accomplished in the given time.
 At the same, the most massive exchanges of paint I have ever seen have taken place during scenario games which involved hundreds of players.
 Successful scenario players (and teams) pick and choose when and where to expend their resources.